 After registering for the AHCIP, you will receive a personal health care card.
 You must bring this card when you attend a medical appointment including visits to a doctor, a laboratory, a health clinic and hospitals.
 If you do not have your AHCIP card, you may be charged a fee for the services.

 Call 811 or 1-866-408-5465 (toll free in Alberta) for free health advice from Health Link in a non-emergency situation.
 This phone line and service is accessible 24 hours a day.
 Through Health Link you will speak to a health professional.
 They can save you from having to visit a doctor’s office or hospital, and confirm when you should get medical help in person.

 Emergency medical services

-If you can’t safely get to a hospital on your own, call 911, and an ambulance will arrive to take you to the nearest hospital.
-You may be charged a fee for using an ambulance if you do not have private health insurance that covers this service.
+You will be charged a fee for using an ambulance if you do not have private health insurance that covers this service.

 Mental health services

 Many people will experience a mental health illness at some point in their lives, and even if you do not suffer personally, you may be affected by the mental health issues of a loved one.

 Free health services are available for mental health issues, addictions, crisis situations and more.

 Individuals and families with a low income may be eligible for government financial support through the Alberta Adult Health Benefit or the Alberta Child Health Benefit.
 Contact Alberta Supports for more information about eligibility and next steps.

 Publicly funded education for children aged 5 to 19 years is free.
 In Alberta, children between the ages of 6 and 16 must attend school.
 Parents can choose to send their children aged 5 to kindergarten.
 Beyond kindergarten, school is divided into 12 grades, or school years.